fredgibbs/fredgibbs.github.io/courses/food-system-literacy/index.md

 - Office Hours: T 2-3; Th 10-11

 ## Course Description
-This course explores how supermarkets have come to look like they do.
+This course explores the relationship between food, food production, technology, and society.
+In some ways, our goals is to explain why supermarkets have come to look like they do.
 Taking chronological and thematic approaches simultaneously, we'll look at the impact of science and technology on food production, processing, and distribution (such as canning, refrigeration, GMOs, techno-foods).
-We’ll also put these developments in larger social, cultural, and demographic contexts, including the growing divide between food producers and consumers, urbanization, and food deserts, the rise of food corporations and global conglomerates, governmental regulation, organics, and sustainability.
-In tackling these topics, we'll touch on issues related to food justice, environmental history, workers' rights, nutrition, marketing, regulation and so on.
-Even more broadly, we try to identify connections between agriculture, ecology, consumerism, capitalism, media, politics, and the history of science and medicine (all as related to food choices).
+We’ll also put these developments in larger social, cultural, and demographic contexts, including the growing divide between food producers and consumers, urbanization, food deserts, the rise of food corporations and global conglomerates, governmental regulation, organics, and sustainability.
+Even more broadly, we try to identify connections between agriculture, ecology, consumerism, capitalism, media, politics, and the history of science and medicine (all as related to food).

 To cover so many topics, our reading list takes a smorgasbord approach from academic and popular literature.
 Some of the readings go together well, others seem a bit more isolated.
 Some of them reinforce each other, others contradict each other.
 There isn't any clear narrative or story that this course tries to tell; we sample widely from the buffet and to think about food production from as many angles as possible.
 The hope is to provide a stronger sense of where and how food is produced and the many and mostly hidden consequences of the many complicated global systems that facilitate the incredible choice of food at our fingertips.
-The course does not try to tell you how to eat, but hopefully how to think more critically about the implications of our food production and consumption choices.
+The course does not tell you how to eat, but hopefully how to think more critically about the implications of our food production and consumption choices.

 ## Student Learning Outcomes
+- Articulate the history of the US food system and its relationship with technological developments
-- Think broadly and critically about how food is produced, disseminated, and consumed.
+- Think broadly and critically about how food is produced and how technological improvements have altered food systems
-- Learn the history of various facets of our food system
+- Intersection of agriculture, consumerism, environmental and population health
+- Understand modern technological developments with respect to food in historical contexts

 ## Work Requirements and Grading
 - Thorough preparedness and engaged participation in most every class meeting.
-This is a class that's focused on cultivating different perspectives about how we can think about food production, not just memorizing and regurgitating supposedly important "facts".
+This is a class that's focused on cultivating different perspectives about how we can think about food, technology, and society---not just memorizing and regurgitating supposedly important "facts".
 (20%)

 - Serious effort and on-time completion of the short writing assignments (usually ~250 words).
 (20%)